 Looking for answers

-After lengthy research, Alexander Marston, MD, a facial plastic and reconstructive surgeon at Tufts Children's Hospital at Tufts Medical Center, assembled a team to him figure out Alexander's condition.
+After lengthy research, Alexander Marston, MD, a facial plastic and reconstructive surgeon at Tufts Medical Center at Tufts Medical Center, assembled a team to him figure out Alexander's condition.
 They discovered that he had a congenital midline cervical cleft, a developmental anomaly of the anterior neck.